Should I pay off my mortgage early? It’s a big question but unfortunately, the standard advice comes with a trap.

 There are 4 specific situations where mortgage prepayments are best.
 Let’s list them out to see if they match you:

 #1 – Mega motivation to pay your mortgage early

 Sometimes people get really excited about paying down debt.
 If that’s you then pay your mortgage early!

 Why?
-If you can transform that motivation into saving extra money then it’s the best investment for you because saving more money is better than the most amazing investment strategy in the world.
+If you can transform that motivation into saving extra money then it’s the best investment for you because living frugally is better than the most amazing investment strategy in the world.